paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.6.2 =
 Updated internal functionality
+Fixed a refund issue in combination with authorized transactions Added a security failover option
 = 3.6.1 =
 Added option to disable refund processing for refunds initiated from PAY. admin Added option to enable auto-capture for completed orders